NoirsCodingCorner/floating_animation/README.md

 ## Support

 If you encounter any issues or have questions, feel free to open an issue on the [GitHub repository](https://github.com/NoirsCodingCorner/floating_animation/).

+---

+*Note: Replace `YOUR_NEW_GIF_URL_HERE` with the actual URL for your new demonstration gif once available.*

+---

+Feel free to adjust any section as needed.
+Enjoy building with Flutter Shape Background!